Final Exam Topics

 (EEC).
 For a given example, be able to explain how the EEC applies.

-- Sample question: What are the stages in the EEC for some situation?
+- Sample question: What are the stages in the EEAC for some situation?
 What are the gulf of evaluation and the gulf of execution?

-- Be able to describe different interaction paradigms.
+- Be able to describe different interaction paradigms, including their strengths and weaknesses.

 - Be able to describe, define, and decompose different design principles.